Skip to main content

 • Laboratory staff and patients can undergo significant x-ray exposure during RF Puncture procedures due to the continuous usage of fluoroscopic imaging.
 This exposure can result in acute radiation injury as well as increased risk for somatic and genetic effects.
 Therefore, adequate measures must be taken to minimize this exposure.

-• Do not attempt to perform an RF puncture with an initial cut setting other than that recommended by the BMC RF Device Instructions for Use.
-The cut setting (and therefore output power) should be as low as possible (as recommended for BMC RF device) to avoid any unintended result.
+• Do not attempt to perform an RF puncture with initial time and cut settings other than those recommended by the RF Device Instructions for Use.
+The time and cut settings (and therefore output power) should be as low as possible (as recommended for RF device) to avoid any unintended result.

 • Failure of the Generator could result in an unintended increase of output power.